sanger/traction-ui/style_guide.md

 # Traction UI - Style Guide

-A working document to list all of the current recommended standards.
+A working document to list all of the current recommended standards e.g. button colour.